JeremyCanDoIt/Spotify-Viewer/readme.txt

     I think my NPM version is slightly different so toPromise is already deprecated and I cannot use it Instead, I returned using 'lastValueFrom.'
 It works for mine and I finished the entire project with that, my partner could not get lastValueFrom to work correctly so she had to use toPromise.
 We are submitting mine, so hopefully it will be able to work on other versions.
+If it does not work, can we use my partners since hers works with toPromise.

     This is my exact npm version: {
     npm: '8.1.2',